mheberger/mheberger/README.md

-- 👋 Hi, I’m @mheberger, Matthew Heberger, currently a PhD candidate at Sorbonne University in Paris, France.
+- 👋 Hi, I’m @mheberger, Matthew Heberger, currently a hydrologist at the San Francisco Estuary Institute in Richmond, California.
+- 🎓 In 2024, I earned a PhD in hydrology and remote sensing at Sorbonne University in Paris, France.
 - 👀 I’m interested in earth science, hydrology, remote sensing, statistics, modeling, and artificial intelligence.

-- 📫 How to reach me ... matthew.heberger@obspm.fr.
+- 📫 How to reach me ... mheberger@gmail.com

 <!---
 mheberger/mheberger is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.